WPF-Forge/Forge.Forms/docs/guides/validation.md

 ## Note on dynamic expressions

 Keep in mind that binding syntax is parsed inside arguments.
 If you need to specify a regular expression validation, make sure to properly [escape](dynamic-resources.md#escaping-curly-braces) your curly braces.

+## List of validation types

+- Must.BeEqualTo - Property must equal to a value.
+- Must.NotBeEqualTo - Property must not equal to a value.
+- Must.BeGreaterThan - Property must be greater than a value.
+- Must.BeGreaterThanOrEqualTo - Property must be greater than or equal to a value.
+- Must.BeLessThan - Property must be less than a value.
+- Must.BeLessThanOrEqualTo - Property must be less than or equal to a value.
+- Must.BeEmpty - Property must be empty.
+A string is empty if it is null or has length 0.
+A collection is empty if it is null or has 0 elements.
+- Must.NotBeEmpty - Property must not be empty.
+A string is empty if it is null or has length 0.
+A collection is empty if it is null or has 0 elements.
+- Must.BeTrue - Property must be true.
+- Must.BeFalse - Property must be false.
+- Must.BeNull - Property must be null.
+- Must.NotBeNull - Property must not be null.
+- Must.ExistIn - Property must exist in a collection.
+- Must.NotExistIn - Property must not exist in a collection.
+- Must.MatchPattern - Property must match a regex pattern.
+- Must.NotMatchPattern - Property must not match a regex pattern.
+- Must.SatisfyMethod - Property value must satisfy model's static method of signature `public static bool <Argument>(ValidationContext)`.
+Throws if no such method is found.
+- Must.SatisfyContextMethod - Property value must satisfy context's static method of signature `public static bool <Argument>(ValidationContext)`.
+Does nothing if no such method is found.